A Ranking Game for Imitation Learning: A Ranking Game for Imitation Learning

 \section{A Ranking Game for Imitation Learning}

 In this section, we first formalize the notion of the proposed two-player general-sum ranking game for imitation learning.
-We then discuss the Stackelberg formulation for the two-player ranking game and discuss two algorithms that naturally arise depending on which player is designated as the leader.
-Finally, we propose a practical implementation of the ranking game through a novel ranking-loss.
-The proposed ranking game gives us the flexibility to incorporate additional ranking---both auto-generated and offline---which provide additional sample efficiency on top of the gains from the Stackelberg formulation.
+We then propose a practical instantiation of the ranking game through a novel ranking-loss ($L_k$).
+The proposed ranking game gives us the flexibility to incorporate additional rankings---both auto-generated (a form of data augmentation mentioned as `auto' in Fig.~\ref{fig:figure_1}) and offline (`pref' in Fig.~\ref{fig:figure_1})---which improves learning efficiency.
+Finally, we discuss the Stackelberg formulation for the two-player ranking game and discuss two algorithms that naturally arise depending on which player is designated as the leader.